Absolute block signalling

-Absolute block signalling is a British signalling scheme designed to ensure the safe operation of a railway by allowing only one train to occupy a defined section of track (block) at a time.
-This system is used on double or multiple lines where use of each line is assigned a direction of travel.
+Absolute block signalling is a British signalling block system designed to ensure the safe operation of a railway by allowing only one train to occupy a defined section of track (block) at a time.
+Each block section is manually controlled by a signalman, who communicates with the other block sections via telegraph.
+This system was used on double or multiple lines where use of each line is assigned a direction of travel before the introduction of track circuits.

 A train approaching a section is offered by a signalman to his counterpart at the next signal box.
 If the section is clear, the latter accepts the train, and the first signalman may clear his signals to give permission for the train to enter the section.
 This communication traditionally takes place by bell codes and status indications transmitted over a simple telegraph wire circuit between signalmen using a device called a block instrument, although some contemporary block working is operated wirelessly.
 This process is repeated for every block section a train passes through.
 The absolute block system does not replace the use of any other form of signalling, such as fixed signals, hand signals, or detonators – and, in fact, usually relies on fixed signals.

 Prior to the introduction of block systems, time intervals were used to keep trains sufficiently far apart; typically if five minutes had passed since the first train had departed then a second train was allowed to proceed; although the driver was warned that there was a train only five minutes ahead.
-This was insufficient to prevent a train colliding with the rear of one that had stopped unexpectedly.
+This was insufficient to prevent a train colliding with the rear of one that had stopped unexpectedly, as happened at the Clayton Tunnel rail crash.

 Block section

-In absolute block working, a block section (or simply section) is a section of railway line between one signal box and another – in the typical absolute block, lines are paired, with an up – towards London (or in Scotland, Edinburgh) – and a down line in the opposite direction.
+In absolute block working, a block section (or simply section) is a section of railway line between one signal box and another.
 The signal box towards which a train travels is said to be in advance and the signal box from which it travels is said to be in rear.
 A block section is normally the section of track from the most advanced signal controlled by the signal box in rear, and the rearmost signal controlled by the signal box in advance.
 Because many signal boxes are at stations, the last signal controlled by the rear box is called the starter signal, whether or not there is a station at which trains stop.
 This signal, and the rearmost signal controlled by the box ahead, are stop signals, which a train should not pass if they are in the on position, showing a red light.
 The first stop signal controlled by a box is called the home signal.
 A distant signal is also provided some distance from the home signal, which will only show a clear aspect if all stop signals under a signal box's control are clear, and will otherwise show caution – this gives a driver advance warning of a need to stop.